-TxDMV will release a new Texas temporary tag design on December 9, 2022; more information available here
+TxDMV released a new Texas temporary tag design on December 9, 2022; more information available here

 Vehicles are required to be titled in the buyer's name within 30 days from the date of sale.
 Failing to properly transfer a vehicle into the buyer's name could result in the seller being held responsible for tickets, toll violations or even crimes committed with the vehicle.
 To ensure this doesn't happen to you, accompany the buyer to your county tax office to ensure a vehicle title application is filed.

 A dealer is not required to title in the dealership’s name if you sell or trade-in your vehicle to a licensed motor vehicle dealer.
 The vehicle stays in your name until it is sold to an individual, which may take months or in some cases, years.
 To protect yourself, file a Vehicle Transfer Notification.
 When a vehicle transfer notification is received, TxDMV updates the motor vehicle record to show the vehicle as sold.
 When you file the notification within 30 days from the date of sale, you cannot be held responsible for parking tickets and toll violations that have been committed by the person who purchased the vehicle.